janlelis/clipboard/README.md

 ### Multiple Clipboards

-On Linux, you can choose from which clipboard you want to `paste` from by passing it as an argumument.
+On Linux, you can choose from which clipboard you want to `paste` from by passing it as an argument.
 The default is CLIPBOARD.

 `copy` copies to all clipboards in `Clipboard::Linux::CLIPBOARDS`.